2/6/2025

 Analyst, Morgan Stanley

-Your I'm going to stay away from capital.
-So the first question is on auto and an investor astutely pointed out that on your first quarter 2024 slide, you talked about 64% of your total premiums were profitable.
+Good morning.
+I'm going to stay away from capital.
+So the first question is on auto.
+An investor astutely pointed out that on your first quarter 2024 slide, you talked about 64% of your total premiums were profitable.
 So fast forward to today, then we're talking about about 60% of that premium is now growing.
 Is it fair to kind of make some type of causal correlation between the time you achieve profitability and the time that you start to grow the business?
-In other words, is it fair to say that six to nine months from now, essentially California, New York, and New Jersey, they're all my state, you're unable to grow and everything else should be growing and that rather than a 60% of total premiums growing, probably call it 80 or 90% of should be.
+In other words, is it fair to say that six to nine months from now, essentially California, New York, and New Jersey, the only state you're unable to grow and everything else should be growing.
+And that rather than the 60% of total premiums growing, probably call it 80 or 90% of should be.
 Is that a fair way to think about this?

 speaker